edwardtanguay/techlanglearn/static/data/sp-ll-gitlab-esencial.md

 - duration: 03:11:00
 - language: sp
 - topics: gitlab
-- rank: 4.3
+- rank: 2.3
-- description: a solid, long course in Spanish but unfortunately very hold (2016), watch it and try to redo in the current version of GitLab
+- description: a solid, long course in Spanish but unfortunately very old (2016) and too out of date so discontinued
+- year: 2016
+- status: discontinued

 ## intro - 0:48, 2024-11-17